-Poor bone health can cause illnesses such as osteoporosis and may increase the chance of bones damaging from a subsequent fall in life.
+Poor bone health can cause conditions such as osteoporosis and may increase the chance of bones damaging from a subsequent fall in life.

-You can get all the essentials nutrients you need for healthy bones by consuming a healthy balanced diet.
+You can get all the essentials nutrients, including calcium and vitamin D, you need for healthy bones by consuming a healthy balanced diet.

-In detail: a glass of milk contains 300mg of calcium, which covers an essential part of the 1000mg recommended daily for an adult.
+In detail: a glass of milk contains 300 mg of calcium, which covers an essential part of the 1000mg recommended daily for an adult.

 2. Yogurt and cheese

 People who prefer to drink less milk can replace it with another excellent dairy product for strengthening the bone.

 3. Whole grains, avocado, bananas, and nuts

-In case you haven’t heard, Broccoli is an essential source of calcium and vitamin A, C, and iron, which is helpful for your bone.
-You can cook Broccoli in many ways – the cream soup, mixed with other vegetables.
+In case you haven’t heard, broccoli is an essential source of calcium and vitamin A, C, and iron, which is good for bones and joints.

 5. Eat plenty of Vitamin C